hamza-developer-123/Intrusion-Detection/README.md

 Intrusion Detection and classification Project.
 Dataset collected from the kaggle.
-ML algorithms trained in the project.
+ML algorithms trained in project.